gal9/forecasting/README.md

 | `-p` | `--predict` | Start live predictions (via Kafka) |

 #### Config file:
-Example of config file, where the useres spcifies kafka server address, which scikit algorithm to use, prediction horizons and sesnsors for which the model will be learned/loaded/saved/predicted.
+Config file specifies the Kafka server address, which scikit algorithm to use, prediction horizons and sesnsors for which the model will be learned/loaded/saved/predicted.
+Config files are stored in `src/config/`.

 Parameters:
 - **bootstrap_servers**: string (or list of `host[:port]` strings) that the consumer should contact to bootstrap initial cluster metadata